 Congratulations, it’s a boy!
 Now you have eight days to plan a brit milah, or circumcision ceremony, often referred to as a bris (rhymes with “this.”)

 Actually, this is not as hard as it sounds.
 The mohel (person who performs the circumcision, usually pronounced so that it rhymes with “boil”) you choose will tell you almost everything you need to know.
-Today you can even find one over the Internet — indeed, you can learn enough about planning a brit from the websites of various mohalim that by the time your research is done you’ll be ready to everything but the actual cutting.
+Today you can find one over the Internet — indeed, you can learn enough about planning a brit from the websites of various mohels that by the time your research is done you’ll be ready to do everything but the actual cutting!

 The brit milah is held on the eighth day of the baby’s life, and is frequently held in the morning.
 The Jewish day begins in the evening of the previous day.
 For example, if your son was born late Tuesday night, his brit will be schedule for the Wednesday of the following week.